-Week Date Class Description & Assignment Launch Assignment Due 08 September 2021 Introduction & Syllabus review How we got here: What is film? and the early beginnings of the celluloid practise Screening: Variety of Excerpts 15 September 2021 It starts with a story: The language of screen-writing and story, elements of a narrative and the 8 sequence method.
-Feature Film vs Short Film Screening: Get Out Fathers and Sons 22 September 2021 The Mechanics of Film Form: The Shot, scene and sequence.
-The importance of Shot Composition, 180 Degree Rule, 3 Point lighting system + more.
-Screening: Variety of Excerpts Assignment: Introduction to the Group Film Project 29 September 2021 Cinematography: The Visual Language Explored Screening: Roma 06 October 2021 Mise en Scene: Exploration of what makes a scene?
-Screening: Variety of Excerpts October 10 - 16 READING WEEK - NO CLASSES 20 October 2021 UW Film Fest: We will be screening the shorts program at the Virtual UW film fest which will then culminate in the launch of the first term Mini-Review assignment.
-We will have a discussion about the films after the screening.
-Assignment: Mini- Review Journal Entry #1 launch day
+Week Date Class Description & Assignment Launch Assignment Due 07 September Introduction & Syllabus review How we got here: What is film? and the early beginnings of the celluloid practise Screening: Variety of Excerpts 14 September It starts with a story: The language of screen- writing and story, elements of a narrative and the 8 sequence method.
+Feature Film vs Short Film Screening: Get Out Fathers and Sons 21 September The Mechanics of Film Form: The Shot, sceneand sequence.
+The importance of Shot Composi-tion, 180 Degree Rule, 3 Point lighting system +more.Screening: Variety of ExcerptsAssignment: Introduction to the Group FilmProject 28 September Cinematography: The Visual Language Explored Screening:"Uncle Boonmee" 05 October Mise en Scene: Exploration of what makes a scene?
+Screening: Variety of Excerpts October 9 - 15 READING WEEK - NO CLASSES 19 October UW Film Fest: We will be screening the shorts program at the UW film fest.
+All students must volunteer for the UWPG Film Fest in some capacity whether it be writing a review for one of the films or providing a helping hand on one of the screening dates.
+This process will be counted towards your Intro to Film Participation mark.
+Failing to particpate in this will be an automatic loss of 2% off your participation final mark.

-Week Date Class Description & Assignment Launch Assignment Due 27 October 2021 Screening of Essay Assignment: Film Theory and Analysis: Analyzing a sequence in a film.
+Week Date Class Description & Assignment Launch 26 October Screening of Essay Assignment: Film Theory and Analysis: Analyzing a sequence in a film.
 We will screen the film sequence for the assignment for this term and you will be provided with an option to the essay.
-Screening: TBD Assignment: Fall Research Essay Launch Day Assignment: Mini- Review Journal Entry #1 Due 03 November 2021 Journey through the Narrative Styles: Realist vs Expressionist vs Classical Narrative Screening: Toby Dammit, Bicycle Thieves, Synec- doche New York 10 November 2021 Group Film Project Script Development Lecture: Discuss and explore previous group film project films.
+Screening: He Got Game Assignment: Fall Research Essay Launch Day 02 November Journey through the Narrative Styles: Realist vs Expressionist vs Classical Narrative Screening: Toby Dammit, Bicycle Thieves, Synec- doche New York 9 November Group Film Project Script Development Lecture: Discuss and explore previous group film project films.
 Break off into groups and begin screen de- velopment process.
-Screening: Variety of Group Film Project Films Assignment: Group Film Project Screen- play/Shot list/Storyboard Assignment Launch Day Lab 1: In Class Pre-Production 17 November 2021 Lab 2: In Class Pre-Production 24 November 2021 Lab 3: In Class Pre-Production Assignment: Fall Research Essay Due 1 December 2021 Fall Term Review: Test Prep December 9 - 22 2021 FALL TERM EVALUATIONS - NO CLASSES December 24 2021 - January 4 2022 UNIVERSITY CLOSED - NO CLASSES 12 January 2022 Group Film Project Camera Lab: Guest Instructor and students go through the camera they will be using in their Group Film Project shoots.
-Group Film Pro- ject Screen- play/Shot list/Sto- ryboard Assign- ment Due Assignment: Mini- Review Journal Entry #2 launch day
+Screening: Variety of Group Film Project Films Assignment: Group Film Project Screen- play/Shot list/Storyboard Assignment Launch Day Lab 1: In Class Pre-Production 16 November Lab 2: In Class Pre-Production 23 23 November Lab 3: In Class Pre-Production Assignment: Fall Research Essay Due 30 November Fall Term Review: Test Prep December 6 - 23 FALL TERM EVALUATIONS - NO CLASSES December 23 2022 - January 2 2023 UNIVERSITY CLOSED - NO CLASSES 4 January Group Film Project Camera Lab: Guest Instructor and students go through the camera they will be using in their Group Film Project shoots.
+Group Film Pro- ject Screen- play/Shot list/Sto- ryboard Assign- ment Due